 3. Toss in the garlic and continue cooking together for another 1-2 minutes.

-4. Add the sausage in and use a wooden spoon to crumble sausage into pieces.
+4. Add the sausage in and use a wooden spoon to crumble the sausage into pieces.
 Stirring often, cook the sausage until completely browned, about 3-5 minutes, and season with spices.

 5. Place the potatoes into the pot along with the broth and cheese.